luismdiaz01/dsc160-midterm-group-14/README.md

 (10 points)

 The dataset that we are going to analyze comes from Kaggle (https://www.kaggle.com/neha1703/movie-genre-from-its-poster).
 These movie posters come from IMDB with features movie title, movie genre, and image link.
 We want to research whether we can classify these movies by their genre or year given their poster image.
-Our hypothesis is that we can classify which genre/year a movie comes from using features from the poster image.
+Our hypothesis is that we can classify which genre/decade a movie comes from using features from the poster image.
 The features that we will use are hue, saturation, and brightness.
 Some more advanced features we can analyze are edges, entropy, and energy. skimage will be our main tool to process these images and extract their features.
-We will be using supervised learning to extract basic features to cluster these images by genre.
-We can plot these clusters onto a Bitmap plot.
-To analyze the accuracy of our classifier, we will plotting the accuracies by genre to see which genres the classifier works the best on.
+We will be using supervised learning to extract basic features from the images.
+We will plot these diferences onto plots.
+To analyze the accuracy of our classifiers, we will comapare the accuracies to see which genres and decades the classifier works the best on.
 In the exercises we compared multiple features by plotting them onto different scatterplots, and we will expand on this by incorporating these features into a model.
 The cover images of movies are among the first things that consumers will see, so it is paramount for studios to create an art that can capture an audience's attention and convey what the movie is about.
 Movies have a rich culture with depth (going deep into history), and breadth (revelant worldwide).
-Personally we have all seen our fair share of movies, and this gives us a chance to analyze the features that go into their creation and whether these differences among genres are significant enough to be able to classify them.
+Personally we have all seen our fair share of movies, and this gives us a chance to analyze the features that go into their creation and whether these differences among genres/decades are significant enough to be able to classify them.

 ## Data